handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 When your code is recompiled it lands in new assembly.
 This can cause some issues, for example if your class is using `internal` interface - after recompile it won't be able to access that interface.

-For example, following code will fail to compile when changing MyClass as it won't be able to access IInterface which is `internal`:
+Following code will fail to compile when changing MyClass as it won't be able to access IInterface which is `internal`:
 ```
 //Defined in file MyClass.cs
 public class MyClass: IInterface {

 }

-//Defined on other file, IInterface.cs
+//Defined in other file, IInterface.cs
 interface IInterface { //no access modifier for interfaces will infer 'internal' - only available to assembly it's defined in.

 }